SunithAreng/msci342-project-Fedbus_Website_Redesign/README.md

 6. Tickets booking and purchasing
 7. Rebooking previous trips

 ## Installation Requirements
-1. Must do npm install --legacy-peer-deps, everytime the code is pulled from github, incase any new package is added.
+1. Must do "npm install --legacy-peer-deps" on terminal, everytime the code is pulled from github, incase any new package is added.

+### Unit and end-to-end testing Guidelines
+1. Navigate to 'client' directory
+2. For unit testing, type "yarn test" on terminal
+3. For e2e testing, type "yarn cypress" on terminal
+Note: At present there are 4 unit tests and 1 e2e test in the project